Chemical Engineering Science

 Chemical Engineering Science is a peer-reviewed scientific journal covering all aspects of chemical engineering.
 It is published by Elsevier and was established in 1951.
-The editor-in-chief is A.P.J.
-Middelberg (University of Queensland).
+While the journal aims to publish "outstanding research that has as its foundations the Science of Chemical Engineering", it has focuses on the themes of catalysis, green and sustainable science, and environmental and novel materials.

+The journal publishes full-length research papers, short communications, review articles, and letters to the editors.
+It offers the choice to publish under both the open access and subscription modes, and follows a single anonymized review process.

+A related journal, Chemical Engineering Science: X, was discontinued in 2023.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2019 impact factor of 3.871.